Unfortunately we couldn't find you a provider with the given filters

 Can I get a bad credit loan in Manitoba?

-Can I get a loan with Employment Insurance (EI) as income?
+Can I get a personal loan using my Employment Insurance (EI) as income in Manitoba?